 The Federal Ministry for Economic Cooperation and Development (BMZ) works towards greater democracy and human rights all over the world.
 The Ministry’s goals include the fair distribution of resources, finding peaceful solutions to conflicts and providing for a stable food supply.
-The work of the BMZ is based on the millennium campaign conducted by the United Nations, a global program designed to reduce poverty.

 Established in January 2011, the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) brings together the long-standing expertise of the Deutscher Entwicklungsdienst (German Development Service – DED), the Deutsche Gesellschaft für Technische Zusammenarbeit (German agency for technical cooperation – GTZ) and Inwent – Capacity Building International, Germany.
 The GIZ is a federally owned enterprise which supports international cooperation for sustainable development.
 Carrying out refugee programmes, dispatching aid workers, providing mediation and conflict guidance or managing reconstruction measures: whatever the need, the GIZ supports people and societies in more than 130 developing, transition and industrialized countries.